awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

 + Troubleshoot and diagnose issues related to IP assignment and reclamation
 + Provide insights for capacity planning

-When a worker node is provisioned, the CNI plugin automatically allocates a pool of secondary IP addresses from the node’s subnet to the primary elastic network interface \(`eth0`\)\.
-This pool of IP addresses is known as the *warm pool*, and its size is determined by the worker node’s instance type\.
+When a node is provisioned, the CNI plugin automatically allocates a pool of secondary IP addresses from the node’s subnet to the primary elastic network interface \(`eth0`\)\.
+This pool of IP addresses is known as the *warm pool*, and its size is determined by the node’s instance type\.
 For example, a `c4.large` instance can support three elastic network interfaces and nine IP addresses per interface\.
 The number of IP addresses available for a given pod is one less than the maximum \(of ten\) because one of the IP addresses is reserved for the elastic network interface itself\.
 For more information, see [IP Addresses Per Network Interface Per Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) in the *Amazon EC2 User Guide for Linux Instances*\.

 As the pool of IP addresses is depleted, the plugin automatically attaches another elastic network interface to the instance and allocates another set of secondary IP addresses to that interface\.
 This process continues until the node can no longer support additional elastic network interfaces\.